DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 Most teacher training courses are fee-funded.
 This means you have to pay tuition fees and will not earn a salary while you train.

-There are ways to fund your training, for example, through tuition fees and maintenance loans.
+There are ways to fund your training, for example, through tuition fee and maintenance loans.
 You may also be eligible for a bursary or scholarship.

 You can [find out about the different ways to fund your training](/funding-and-support).